JULY 2007

 • Migawari Zazen: a dance play adopted from a classical kyôgen farce.
 A man (Kataoka Nizaemon) wants nothing more than to visit his lover Hanako, but he has one important problem, his homely and overbearing wife (Nakamura Karoku).
 He creates a scheme saying that he will be practicing Zen meditation all night and has his servant (Kataoka Ainosuke) take his place while he visits Hanako.
 He returns, giddy from a night of pleasure and tells his story to his servant in dance, unaware that his wife has discovered his deception and has taken his servant's place.

 • Abura no Jigoku: this play has become phenomenally popular in modern times for its hard-boiled sensibility and sensuous killing scene with the protagonists slipping and struggling through puddles of spilled oil, but was virtually ignored at the time it was written.
-It shows Yohei, the wastrel son of a well-to-do merchant, who constantly tries to borrow money from Okichi, the wife of a neighboring oil merchant.
+It shows Yohê, the wastrel son of a well-to-do merchant, who constantly tries to borrow money from Okichi, the wife of a neighboring oil merchant.
 Pressed for funds, he tries to blackmail her, but ends up killing her in the long, dream-like scene that gives this plays its title, "the woman killer and the hell of oil".
-Starring Ichikawa Ebizô and Kataoka Takatarô in the roles of Yohei and Okichi.
+Starring Ichikawa Ebizô and Kataoka Takatarô in the roles of Yohê and Okichi.

 • Source: Earphone Guide website

-National Theater (Tôkyô)
+National Theatre (Tôkyô)

 Dates 3 ~ 24 July 2007 (Shichigatsu Kabuki Kanshô Kyôshitsu)